SuperOfficeDocs/superoffice-docs/user-guide/en/user/reports/adding-label-formats.md

 # Add label formats

-To print labels in a format different from those already available, you can define your own new format.
-To do this:
+To print labels in a format different from those already available, you can define your own new format. [!include[To do this](../../includes/to-do-this.md)]

 1. Open the **Reports** screen.
     <!-- Fix reuse ID=a1 -->